Low-Calorie Protein PancakesSep 26, 2021

 The calories/macros for this recipe are listed below the instructions.

 - 70 grams cooked pumpkin or other winter squash such as kabocha or butternut

 - 6 grams oat fiber (optional, adds more volume and fiber for minimal calories)

 - sweetener of choice (I used liquid vanilla-flavored monk fruit, NOW foods brand)

 - melted nut butter or coconut butter

-- Casein protein powder helps thicken the pancake batter which is why I chose to use that specific protein powder type in this recipe.
-But you can try it with whatever protein powder you have available, it just might not turn out as fluffy.
+- Using a whey protein blend or casein protein will help thicken the pancake batter.
+You can try it with whatever protein powder you have available, it just might not turn out as fluffy.

 - Oat fiber adds more volume and fiber to the pancakes for minimal calories but it's not absolutely necessary.
 Make sure you get this brand if you're going to buy oat fiber as other brands I've tried are bitter and have a grainy, unpleasant taste and texture.
 You can also try psyllium husk to add fiber and more thickness to the batter.

 - Feel free to add different spices and/or sweeteners flavors to switch up the flavor profile of the pancakes for what you personally enjoy.